 Our results raise several questions for future research.
+How important is workers access to booming labour markets for their earnings?
 How might changes in supply constraints affect population movements or sorting of individuals across areas?
 How do restrictions which affect the construction of different housing types affect family formation and fertility?
 Answering such questions will require pairing our estimates of supply elasticities with behavioural models of household decision-making.